 If Jesus was not knowingly lying when He said that He was God (or the Son of God), could He have made such a claim because He was a lunatic?

-On page 18 of his book, Little states, “[A]s we look at the life of Christ, we see no evidence of the abnormality and imbalance we find in a deranged person.”
+In response to such a question, Little states on page 18 of his book, “[A]s we look at the life of Christ, we see no evidence of the abnormality and imbalance we find in a deranged person.”

 Likewise, McDowell, on page 31 of More Than A Carpenter, says,